shaneosullivan/gif2vid/README.md

 });
 ```

-**Note:** Optimization is automatic - all outputs are automatically compressed using the best available method (ffmpeg, WebCodecs, or WASM fallback).
+**Note:** Optimization is automatic - all outputs are compressed using h264-mp4-encoder (WASM-based H.264 encoding).

 ### CLI Usage